ComputeCanada/magic_castle/docs/README.md

 i.e.: `module "openstack"`.
 This module corresponds to the high-level infrastructure of your cluster.

-The following sections describes each variable that can be used to customize the deployed infrastructure and its configuration.
+The following sections describe each variable that can be used to customize the deployed infrastructure and its configuration.
 Optional variables can be absent from the example module.
 The order of the variables does not matter, but the following sections are ordered as the variables appear in the examples.